csinva/csinva.github.io/_notes/ai/possible_minds.md

 - open society is the only stable kind
 - will be hard to test / optimize for directly
 - AGI could still be deterministic
+- tension between imitation and learning? (immitation/innovation)
+- people falsely believe AGI should be able to learn on its own, like Nietzche's *causa sui*, buy humans don't do this
+- culture might make you more model-free

 # 12 - the artificial use of human beings (tom griffiths)